Andrew Hazewinkel

 Search

-Warrior A Warrior B : 2014
+Warrior A Warrior B: 2014

-Warrior A Warrior B was originally commissioned by the Australian Centre for Contemporary Art in 2014 and was presented as one of the elements in my contribution All In Time to the exhibition NEW14.
+Warrior A Warrior B was originally commissioned by the Australian Centre for Contemporary Art in 2014.

-Please see Anthony Gardners text The Sleep of Reason that accompanied All in Time here
+See Anthony Gardners text The Sleep of Reason that accompanied All in Time here

 Please see the related silver gelatin photographic work Warrior B here

-Separated from the gaze of the public by a wall of glass, the examination and treatment of bronze bodies, as well as my photographic activities, were on public display, giving the whole operation a sense of the intimate being made public, or perhaps pornographic.
-The horizontality of the figures and the urgent triage like qualities of the setting coalesced in my mind to imbue these two heroic figures with a sense of exposed vulnerability.
-Considering their designated names, Warrior A and Warrior B, it is not difficult to imagine them as soldiers of a contemporary conflict injured and awaiting treatment in a makeshift field hospital.
+The horizontality of the figures and the sense of urgency of the setting imbued these heroic figures with a sense of exposed vulnerability.
+Considering their designated names, Warrior A and Warrior B, it is not difficult to imagine them as the unnamed soldiers of a contemporary theatre of war, injured and awaiting treatment in a makeshift field hospital.

-Much of my work that takes ancient figurative sculpture as its point of departure tends focus on damage, intentional or not, that is evidenced by ancient bodies.
-I am interested in drawing out experiential tensions between the broken bodies of remote pasts and our own soft ephemeral bodies.
-Warrior A and Warrior B offer a counter possibilty.
+Warrior A and Warrior B offers a different way in to the same phenomenological exploration.
 These figures differ from most of the others that that I have worked with in that these two remain almost physically complete.
 It is a remarkable fact that after approximately 2500 years laying on the seabed (at a depth of approximately 50m) only half of Warrior A’s right index finger, and both of their shields and weapons are missing.
-As I spent time photographing them, I had the sense that the slow passage of time had erased their capacity for injuring others and for defending themselves.

-Perhaps the most dramatic and effective strategies of distorting and contorting the human figure to elicit an internal effect in the beholder are those characterised by structural (skeletal) impossibility.
-Common manifestations include the hyper extension of limbs and the impossible roatation of joints.
-Looking closely at Warrior A we can see that his right forearm faces toward us, yet his right hand faces inward toward his thigh, a skeletal impossibility without bone breakage.
 When we consider Classical male nudes through the prism of distortion and contortion, it becomes clear that they do not conform with realism or idealism, rather, for me at least, they resonate with a sense of individualism, that in some instances suggest, the experience of bodily injury.

-Some scholars suggest that Warriors A and B were made using casts taken from living models.
-Others advise that the strategic distortions explained above suggest otherwise.
-These scholarly disagreements hold little interest for me.
+There are scholars that suggest that Warriors A and B were made using casts taken from living models, others disagree.
+Scholarly disagreements of this nature hold little interest for me.
 As a maker of objects that represent the human form, whether an object’s creation involves direct physical transfer from a living body is of little relevance, the result is always a hybrid of inner and outer worlds, wherein the scratches, scrapes and ruptures of embodied pasts are enacted again and again in present.
-This way of thinking finds agreement with R. Neer when in writing about Warrior A and Warrior B in his book The Emergence of The Classical Style in Greek Sculpture, he states -

 “There seems to be a felt need that artworks of such magnificence should, somehow, body forth truth.
 If it was a characteristic of an earlier age to identify this truth with the sensuous manifestation of an Idea, so it is characteristic of current scholarship to define the truth in sculpture as an indexical relation to real bodies, mediated in and through technology.
 But evidence points to the contrary.
 Classical sculpture is not more realistic or natural than it’s predecessors in any absolute sense; indeed, it is not clear what absolute realism or naturalism might be.
 It combines a new and, in some ways, more thoroughgoing notation of what we, today, are prepared to recognise as the real with an equally new distortion of it.”